 Outdoor Technical Fabric = OTF

-Fermob have worked for a number of years with a fabric specialist, Serge Ferrari, with over 30 years experience in outdoor fabrics.
+Fermob have worked for several years with a fabric specialist, Serge Ferrari, with over 30 years’ experience in outdoor fabrics.
 The resulting fabric, Batyline®, is extremely resistant against sagging and stretching, whilst still being lightweight.

-These fabrics are woven from two different colours, each complimenting the other to create a subtle movement to the fabric.
+These fabrics are woven from two distinct colours, each complimenting the other to create a subtle movement to the fabric.

-For the Bellevie range, the cushions are available in three colours:
+For the ranges that have cushions, the cushions are available in four colours: